Can your old heat pump make it through another winter?

 Examples of replacement pumps

-Speed-controlled and high efficiency, for example, make the CTC GSi ground source heat pump and the air/water heat pumps in the CTC EcoAir 600M series some of Sweden's best heat pumps.
+Speed-controlled and high efficiency, for example, make the CTC GSi ground source heat pump and the air/water heat pumps in the CTC EcoAir 600M and CTC EcoAir 700M series some of CTC's best heat pumps.

 The new CTC GSi 608 is a state-of-the-art and high-performance ground source heat pump that automatically adapts to your existing borehole.
 The CTC GSi 8 is perfect for the smaller home when changing to a new heat pump.